-Foods that might contribute to your symptoms:
+Foods that might contribute to your symptoms

-- Obvious sugars – those added to your meals, such as refined table sugar, but also natural sugars like honey, maple syrup, dried fruits and fruit juices.
+- Obvious sugars – those added to your meals, such as refined table sugar, but also natural sugars like honey, maple syrup, dried fruits, and fruit juices.
 These selections need to be kept to a minimum, if not avoided altogether.
 The sugar in fruit juice is often concentrated so you are much better off eating whole fruits that are less concentrated and have more fiber.

 Suggested alternatives to dairy that are rich in calcium:

-- Green leafy vegetables, especially spinach and broccoli, but also carrots, celery, parsley and onions.
+- Green leafy vegetables, especially spinach and broccoli, but also carrots, celery, parsley, and onions.

-- Sardines, salmon and scallops.
+- Sardines, salmon, and scallops.

-- Seaweeds like dulse, kelp, kombu and agar agar.
+- Seaweeds like dulse, kelp, kombu, and agar-agar.

-- Nuts such as almonds, cashews, brazil, macadamia, pecan, pistachio and walnuts.
+- Nuts such as almonds, cashews, brazil, macadamia, pecan, pistachio, and walnuts.

-- Seeds like sesame, sunflower, pumpkin and linseed.
+- Seeds like sesame, sunflower, pumpkin, and linseed.

-- Black-eyed beans, chickpeas, kidney beans, lentils (also great source of B vitamins and replacement for whole grains that are high in gluten).
+- Black-eyed beans, chickpeas, kidney beans, lentils (also a great source of B vitamins and replacement for whole grains that are high in gluten).

-- Soups made with the bones of fish, chicken or beef.
+- Soups made with the bones of fish, chicken, or beef.